kkew3/filekeepupdate/README.md

 ## Notice

-The code has not been tested thoroughly and probably won't ever be.
+Although there's certainly some basic tests, the code has not been tested _thoroughly_ and probably won't ever be.